 Clinical and externship experiences are critical and invaluable portions of the College's educational programs.
 Clinical and externship experiences are an integral part of students' education.
-To ensure that students get the maximum educational value and benefit from their clinical and externship experiences, the following policies are in effect for all programs:
+To ensure that students get the

-- Students are not to be paid for any of the activities they perform during their clinical and externship experiences. - 2.
-Clinical and externship sites hosting the College's students are not to reduce their personnel as a result of the partnership to provide experiences for our students. - A preceptor is to be present at all times during all of the procedures in which students are actively involved. - 4.
+- Students are not to be paid for any of the activities they perform during their clinical and externship experiences. - Clinical and externship sites hosting the College's students are not to reduce their personnel as a result of the partnership to provide experiences for our students. - A preceptor is to be present at all times during all of the procedures in which students are actively involved. - 4.
 Students are allowed to procure gainful employment outside of their scheduled clinical or externship hours.
-If a student is an employee of the host site, hours worked as an employee do not count toward clinical or externship experience hours required.

-Program specific requirements for degree programs may differ based on clinical and externship experience.

-The expectations of externship and clinical experiences are full-time and outside employment is highly discouraged during those experiences.
+If a student is an employee of the host site, hours worked as an employee do not count toward clinical or externship experience hours required. - Program specific requirements for degree programs may differ based on clinical and externship experience. - The expectations of externship and clinical experiences are full-time and outside employment is highly discouraged during those experiences.